 What is fashion?
 How does it work?
-This course seeks to understand the role of clothing and fashion in our personal lives and in society at large.
+This course will examine the canonical and other advanced theories of fashion to seek to understand the role of clothing and fashion in our personal lives and in society at large.
 It will examine the psychology of why we wear clothing and how we choose it and judge it; how it affects economies and politics, and how it is linked to greater art movements and aesthetics.

 Some ideas that will be emphasized include gender, sexuality, identity politics, cosmetics, cool and camp, Bohemia, dandyism, fashions role in modernity, fashion photography and advertising, and the need for novelty in form.
 We will also examine the special and unique history of Japanese fashion.

 Week 1: Guidance & Introduction: What is Fashion?
 By way of introduction this class will start to think about possible philosophical or metaphysical definitions of fashion.

 Week 2: Origins: Archeology, Anthropology and Fashion.
 This class will examine the reasons why human beings are the only animal to wear clothing.
 We will look at the first examples of clothing and try to imagine fashion from the point of view of thousands of years.

 Week 3: The Mechanics of Fashion: Production Chains and Structural Sociolinguistics.
 Here we will look at the physical and conceptual construction of clothes.
 How these two processes overlap will be the focus here, using the ideas of Rolland Barthes.